sourcegraph/sourcegraph-public-snapshot/docker-images/grafana/README.md

 # Grafana image

-Vanilla Grafana image with two additions: embedded Sourcegraph provisioning, and a wrapper program around to enable synchronization with Sourcegraph site configuration.
+Vanilla Grafana image with two additions: provisioned Sourcegraph dashboards and config, and a wrapper program that polls the frontend so alerts can be configured in Sourcegraph site configuration nicely.

 ## Image API